Laser Hair Removal Pre & Post Treatment Care

 - If you are prone to cold sores, it is highly recommended to take an anti-viral medication (such as Valtrex) prior to your treatment.
 Clients with active cold sores will not be treated.

 - Clients who have used Accutane, or similar products, within the last 6 months CANNOT have

 - Client should not perform any physical activity that increases body temperature or blood

 pressure within 2 hours before and after treatments.

-- If you have botox or dermal fillers in the area to be treated, wait 14 days after injection.
+- If you have botox or dermal fillers in the area to be treated, wait 14 days both before and after injection.